rosindex/rosindex/contribute.md

 packages, follow the tutorials for the [bloom release automation tool](http://wiki.ros.org/bloom) on the ROS.org Wiki.

+## Adding ROS Index Metadata to Indexed ROS Packages

+In addition to standard `README` formats, ROS Index also inspects ROS package manifest XML files for ROS Index-specific `<export>` tags in order to read additional metadata.

+See [ROS Index Metadata](/contribute/metadata) for documentation on these tags.

-## Contributing Content to Indexed ROS Packages
+## Contributing Content to Packages Maintained by others

 There are many documeented ROS repositories and packages out there, but there are even more which lack descriptions or even `README` files.
 One of